shashanksaini13/SQL-Optimizations/README.md

 # README

 This README includes a guide I wrote on how to optimize PostrgreSQL query performance for MUGS (electric sensor) units, a detailed description of my API and its uses, and my query performance benchmarking script for MUGS units.
-Actual code/files cannot be included, as they are classified government property.
+ALl actual code/files cannot be included, as many are classified government property.

 ## Database Optimization: